 - The day of: Turn the cold dough out onto a lightly floured surface.
 Roll it to a half-inch thickness and stamp out rounds using a 4-inch cookie cutter, re-rolling the scraps as needed.
 (At a certain point, I just twisted the remaining scraps into a makeshift cruller, but do whatever you like!)
 Line a baking sheet with parchment paper and transfer the rounds to it.
 Using a 1-inch cutter, cut holes in the doughnut rounds.
 Let proof for another hour, or until doubled.
 In the last 20 minutes of proofing, preheat the oven to 375 degrees.

-- For the glaze: Combine the powdered sugar with 1 1/2 tablespoons of the hibiscus concentrate and 1 1/2 tablespoons of the hibiscus cream, and whisk until smooth.
+- For the glaze: Strain out the flowers from the concentrate and hibiscus cream.
+Combine the powdered sugar with 1 1/2 tablespoons of the hibiscus concentrate and 1 1/2 tablespoons of the hibiscus cream, and whisk until smooth.
 You may want to add a bit at a time, until the glaze reaches your desired consistency.
 When the glaze looks about right, dip the fully-cooled doughnuts in the glaze, sprinkle with a few additional hibiscus flowers, and enjoy immediately.
 Doughnuts will keep, but are best enjoyed within a few hours of baking.